 A search for hair loss products on your preferred online marketplace will bring up a variety of items.
-Among these items, you may see Chinese hair-growth serums, hair building fibres, minoxidil, perhaps even a thousand-dollar ultraviolet light helmet-looking-thing — whatever that is.
+Among these items, you may see Chinese hair-growth serums, hair-building fibres, hair loss medications, perhaps even a thousand-dollar ultraviolet light helmet-looking-thing — whatever that is.
 One thing’s for sure: you won’t have to scroll too far before stumbling upon a bottle of biotin supplements.

 Indeed, there is no shortage of claims that biotin will help regrow hair.
 At the very least, biotin is marketed as a product that supports healthy nails, hair and skin — so where does that extra leap of promising hair regrowth come from?